yixuantt/FinEntity/readme.md

 # FinEntity
-This is the repo for the paper "FinEntity: A Dataset of Entity-level Sentiment Classification for Financial Domain."

 Please note that some hyper-parameters may affect the performance, which can vary among different tasks/environments/software/hardware/random seeds, and thus careful tunning is required.

 ## Instruction